Sai Goutham, a graduate from the Department of Metallurgical and Materials talks about his experiences at MIT and on the application process.

 I had good options and lots of factors went into my decision.
-I can may be say I chose MIT because:
+I can say that I chose MIT because:

 a.
-MIT will not hurt my post-PhD chances irrespective of what I would want to do at that point of time (Industry, Academia, totally different field, etc.).
+MIT will not hurt my post-PhD chances irrespective of what I would want to do at that point in time (Industry, Academia, totally different field, etc.).

 b.
 The groups that I was considering there were fantastic and had built up a good body of work.

 c.
 MIT provides the liberty of having full advisors who are not from the same department as you are.
 This provides a lot of flexibility and choices.
 Initially, I was also looking at some Professors in departments other than Materials science, so this was a strong point.
 All the other places that I applied to were tying me down to one research group.

 9. Any useful tips on SoPs, CV, Recos, Projects, Papers and choosing courses?

 SoPs: Try to put in a clear, crisp and original fashion all the activities that you have done.
 Do not use GRE-type words.
 Do not use cliches.
 Do not plagiarize.

 Recos: Choose Profs/mentors/industry folks with whom you have done a bit of work and who know you well.
 It is always good to have 1 or 2 Professors in the department that you are applying to.
 And if you are applying to a Ph.D. program, always try to maximize the number of Professors with whom you have done projects.